Context Adaptive Extended Chain Coding for Semantic Map Compression: Experimental Results

 \section{Experimental Results}

-This section evaluates the performance of the proposed lossless semantic map compression framework through a series of experiments, comparing it with state-of-the-art chain coding schemes and widely used lossless image and semantic map compression methods.
+This section evaluates the performance of the proposed lossless semantic map compression framework through a series of experiments, comparing it with state-of-the-art chain coding methods and widely used lossless image and semantic map compression methods.
 The evaluation focuses on compression efficiency and runtime performance, as well as the impact of key components of the proposed framework through ablation studies.
+All experiments were conducted on a single PC running a 64-bit Windows 11 operating system with an AMD Ryzen 7 5800H processor and 16 GB of memory.